COVID-19 Symptom: Costochondritis

 Q: Does COVID-19 cause sternum pain?

 A: Breastbone pain is a common symptom of costochondritis, which can be caused by COVID-19.
 Many people with this condition experience tenderness and pain in the sternum area.
-The pain may be sharp or dull, and it may worsen with movement, deep breathing, or coughing.
+The pain may be sharp or dull and may worsen with movement, deep breathing, or coughing.

 Q: What does long COVID chest pain feel like?